Jtoast65/League-of-Legends-/index.md

 #### 1. Permutation Test

-A permutation test shuffles the win outcomes randomly under the null hypothesis (that first blood has no effect).
-This generates a null distribution of proportions, allowing us to assess how extreme our observed proportion is.
+The permutation test shuffled the win outcomes randomly under the null hypothesis (first blood has no effect).
+This generated a null distribution of proportions, allowing us to determine how extreme our observed proportion is.

 **Results**:
 - The permutation test shows that the observed proportion of games won by teams with first blood is significantly greater than 50%